NuttapolCha/design-patterns-go/README.md

     }
     ```

 5. Business is going crazy now.
-They require you to add `MagicDuck` which initialy cannot quack, but after it flying, they can.
+They require you to add `MagicDuck` which initialy cannot quack, but after it flying, it can.
 By implementing this, you will see that the MagicDuck cannot quack at the beginning of the game but can quack at the middle game wihout additional logic in main function.

     ```go
     func main() {
         duck := &Duck{}
-        mullardDuck := &MallardDuck{}
+        mallardDuck := &MallardDuck{}
         redheadDuck := &RedheadDuck{}
         rubberDuck := &RubberDuck{}
         decoyDuck := &DecoyDuck{}
         magicDuck := &MagicDuck{}
-        ducks := []Ducker{duck, mullardDuck, redheadDuck, rubberDuck, decoyDuck, magicDuck}
+        ducks := []Ducker{duck, mallardDuck, redheadDuck, rubberDuck, decoyDuck, magicDuck}

         fmt.Printf("\n===== Beginning of the Game =====\n\n")
         for _, d := range ducks {